Visit Blackstone, Virginia

 Downtown Blackstone offers a unique mixture of shopping and dining in the downtown district.
 There is a wonderful assortment of shops with a special concentration in home furnishings, antiques, and collectibles.
 Parking is available in several minicipal parking lots convenient to Main Street.
 As you stroll the tree lined streets, you can also stop in one of our many dining establishments for an array of choices for all tastes, from light fare to home cooking to ethnic cuisine.

 A fully restored Revolutionary War Era Tavern located in Downtown Blackstone.
 The original construction took place in several stages between 1790 and 1840.
 The Tavern stands at the site of Blackstone's 18th century crossroads.
-Come and visit and take a tour of the Tavern.
-Our office hours in the Tavern are Tuesday, Wednesday and Thursday from 11 am to 2 pm.
-FREE ADMISSION
+To schedule a tour, call (434) 292-3041.

 The Robert Thomas Carriage Museum